 In 2017, I finished a masters in the History and Philosophy of Science from Utrecht University in the Netherlands.
-My thesis used the history of the gene concept in biology to understand the current use of the connectome (a map of the brain's neural connections) as a concept in neuroscience.
+My thesis used the history of the gene concept in biology to understand the contemporary use of the connectome (a map of the brain's neural connections) as a concept in neuroscience.
 I argued that when scientists organize around these concepts, they unify their disciplines.
-As a graduate student, I also wrote about the relationship between science and the public, the difference between science education and science propaganda, the role of intuition in science and the neurophilosophy of the self, among other topics.
+As a grad student, I also wrote about the relationship between science and the public, the difference between science education and science propaganda and the role of intuition in science.

-Cultivating my skills as a philosopher of science has undoubtedly fed my ability to contextualize the nuanced nature of scientific fact for the public as a journalist.
+Cultivating my skills as a philosopher has undoubtedly fed my ability to contextualize the nuanced nature of scientific fact for the public as a journalist.
 From January 2016 to June 2018, I worked full-time as the science writer for FactCheck.org, where I corrected false and misleading claims about science made by U.S. politicians.
-During my tenure, I covered the 2016 presidential election and the early years of the Trump administration.
+While there, I covered the 2016 presidential election and the early years of the Trump administration.

 I'm now a PhD student in Philosophy at the University of Pennsylvania.
 When I'm not working, I write poems about time and family; I bake bread, pastries and cakes, and I grow the staples of Italian cooking: tomatoes, basil, oregano and arugula.
 I live on a beautiful, tree-lined street in West Philadelphia.